-Following a suspension, the Head of House will arrange a reintegration meeting with the parents/carers of the suspended pupil.
-The pupil will be present for all or part of the interview and a member of SLT may also be present.
+Following a suspension, the Head of Year will arrange a reintegration meeting with the parents/carers of the suspended pupil.
+The pupil will be present for all or part of the meeting and a member of SLT may also be present.

-A Pastoral Support Plan or access to learning plan may be offered to help the parents/carers take responsibly for their child and any other support which is required, will be discussed.
+A Pastoral Support Plan or Access to Learning Plan may be offered to help the parents/carers take responsibility for their child.
+Other required support will be discussed.